-Erigeron glaucus, commonly known as Seaside Daisy, Beach Aster or Beach Daisy, are flowering perennials that grow wild along the Pacific Coast, from Oregon and Washington south to Southern California.
-This tough little plant is found in rugged environments such as coastal scrub and sand dunes.
+Erigeron glaucus, commonly known as Seaside Daisy, Beach Aster, or Beach Daisy, are flowering perennials that grow wild along the Pacific Coast, from Oregon and Washington south to Southern California.
+This tough little plant is found in rugged environments such as coastal scrub and dunes.

-Seaside Daisy plants are durable, but they don’t tolerate extreme cold.
-This plant is suitable for growing in USDA plant hardiness zones 8 through 10.
+Seaside Daisy plants are durable, but they don't tolerate extreme cold.
+Therefore, this plant is suitable for growing in USDA plant hardiness zones 8 through 10.
 In mild climates, Seaside Daisies may bloom well into winter.

 Growing Seaside Daisies prefer well-draining soil and full sun, but the plants will tolerate light shade, especially in hot climates.
-The plant is well suited for xeriscaping, and also works well in rock gardens, borders, flower beds, in containers and on slopes.
-Seaside Daisy is highly attractive to butterflies and the colorful visitors love the long growing season.
+The plant is well suited for xeriscaping and works well in rock gardens, borders, flower beds, containers, and slopes.
+Seaside Daisy is highly attractive to butterflies, and the colorful visitors love the long growing season.

-Seaside Daisy care isn’t complicated, but it’s important to locate Seaside Daisy where the plants are protected from afternoon sunlight, as the intense heat will scorch the plant.
+Seaside Daisy's care isn't complicated, but it's important to locate Seaside Daisy, where the plants are protected from afternoon sunlight, as the intense heat will scorch the plant.
 Otherwise, just water the plant about once a week during dry weather.
 A 3-inch (7.5 cm) layer of mulch keeps the soil cool and moist.

 Seaside Daisies are easily propagated by stem cuttings or by dividing the plants in early spring.

 - Plantpedia: Browse flowering plants by Scientific Name, Common Name, Genus, Family, USDA Hardiness Zone, or Origin